graik/autotesting/README.md

 # autotesting

-This is a low-footprint, fully self-contained extension to the standard PyUnit testing framework.
+This is a very low-footprint (self-contained in a single file `testing.py`) extension to the standard PyUnit testing framework.
+Simply copy this file into your own python package and your are ready to rock (see below for detailed instructions).

 The main features are:

-  * fully automatic collection of test cases from a package
+  * fully automatic collection of test cases from your package
   * filtering and grouping of test cases by 'tags' and sub-packages
   * test execution automatically kicks in if a module is run stand-alone
   * test variables are pushed into global name space for interactive debugging
-  * the test module doubles as script for running the tests
+  * the testing module doubles as script for also running the tests

-Originally, our testing code was simply in the `__main__` section of each module where we could execute it directly from emacs (or with `python -i`) for interactive debugging.
-By comparison, unittest test fixtures are less easy to execute stand-alone and intermediate variables remain hidden within the test instance.

-The `localTest()` method removes this hurdle and runs the test code of a single module as if it would be executed directly in `__main__`.
-Simply putting the `localTest()` function without parameters into the `__main__` section of your module is enough.
-Your `Test.test_*` methods should assign intermediate and final results to `self.|something|` variables `localTest` will then push all `self.*` fields into the global namespace for interactive debugging.

-To get started, every module in your package should contain one or more classes derrived from `AutoTest` (conventionally called `Test`) that each contains one or more `test_*` functions. `AutoTestLoader` then automatically extracts all `AutoTest` child classes from the whole package and bundles them into a `FilteredTestSuite`.
-Note, `AutoTest` is derrived from the standard `unittest.TestCase` -- refer to the Python documentation for details on test writing.

 Run the example
 ===============

-`testing.py` needs to be able to import your package.
+`testing.py` needs to be able to import its parent package.
 That means, the package *must* be in the PYTHONPATH.
 However, if you want to run the example tests, without installing `examplepackage` into your python environment, simply call the script from the parent folder::